kubermatic/kubermatic-installer/README.md

 ## Terminology

+**Customer cluster**
+A kubernetes cluster created and managed by kubermatic

 **Seed cluster**
 A Kubernetes cluster which is responsible for hosting the master components of a customer cluster

 **Master cluster**
 A Kubernetes cluster which is responsible for storing the information about clusters & ssh-keys.
-It will host the kubermatic components
+It will host the kubermatic components.
 It might also be used to host the master components of a customer cluster.

 **Seed-Datacenter**